Groundhog Day For Kids

 A Grubby Snack

-Our family ALWAYS makes Groundhog Grub!
-As groundhogs forage the dirt for grubs, we make sweets that match!
-The kids love helping in the kitchen and as we eat these cookies ONLY on Groundhog day, we really enjoy them… plus they are super easy!
+The kids love helping in the kitchen and as we eat these cookies (with the worms) ONLY on Groundhog Day.
+This makes them special.
+We really enjoy them… plus they are super easy!

 Read a Fun Story

-My kids really like the book Grumpy Groundhog, so we read that every year, in fact, it is a book that sits out all year and while not a timeless piece of literature, it is quite cute.
+Grumpy GroundhogMy kids really like the book Grumpy Groundhog, so we read it every year, in fact, it is a book that sits out all year and while not a timeless piece of literature, it is quite cute.
 Below is a video of me reading it with my kiddos!

-Believe it or not there are several groundhog books to choose from, even a few about Groundhog Day.
+Believe it or not, there are several Groundhog books to choose from, even a few about Groundhog Day.
 You can always head to search the latest list here on Amazon!

 More Groundhog Fun

-In the day of the internet, my kids want to see videos of whatever subject we are discussing, this video is a quick little intro to groundhogs, at only a couple minutes, and it has a bit about the holiday too.
+In the day of the internet, my kids want to see videos of whatever subject we are discussing, this video is a quick little intro to groundhogs, at only a couple of minutes, and it has a bit about the holiday too.

-After watching the video, have some drawing!
+After watching the video, have some fun drawing!

-Time to Learn
+Time to Learn About Groundhogs!

-So, as a homeschool mom I am always trying to find or add some learning into everything.
+Groundhog Day for KidsSo, as a homeschool mom, I am always trying to find or add some learning to everything.
 Groundhog Day is a great way to learn more about mammals, weather and seasons, and even geography!

 I created a printable packet available for instant download from Etsy!
 It includes a lesson and several activities (including access to an online private game, crossword, writing prompts, craft, and more!),